soorajs95/JSONPlaceholder/README.md

 ## Approach

 - Using open source libraries and effective tools for automation testing
-- Using Cucumber BDD to easily handle data inside feature file and for easy understanding
+- Using *Cucumber BDD* to easily handle data inside feature file and for easy understanding
-- Using json-schema-validator to validate all the Api response fields
+- Using *json-schema-validator* to validate all the Api response fields

+## Test Flow

+- Search for the user with username “Delphine”
+- Use the details fetched to make a search for the posts written by the user
+- For each post, fetch the comments and validate if the emails in the comment section are in the proper format

 ## Test-Coverage

+- All the Api response status codes are validated
+- All the possible negative cases are handled
 - All the response fields are validated using *json-schema-validator*
 - Email format validation is done using *Apache Commons Validator* and *json-schema-validator* to demonstrate different ways of validating email format

-**Flow Tested:**

-- Search for the user with username “Delphine”
-- Use the details fetched to make a search for the posts written by the user
-- For each post, fetch the comments and validate if the emails in the comment section are in the proper format

 ## Test-Report